 The Common Room has a lovely view over one of the school fields and the tennis court at the back of the House is well used.

-Milo, Pablo and Alfie (left) are also valuable members of our team!
+Percy top left, Milo bottom left & Alfie on the right are also valuable members of our team!